ukkiez/Dustforce-Chaos-Mode/README.md

 ### Creating a new event (short explanation) <a id="creation-short"></a>
 - Choose Cycle or Queue Event
-  - Cycle Events = things active for longer durations
+  - Cycle Events = usually gameplay effects, active for longer durations, balanced around only a few being possible to be active at the same time
-  - Queue Events = one-time effects
+  - Queue Events = anything else, can be active for any arbitary duration (currently a duration has to be specified, but we can also code in the possibility for the event itself to signal when it needs to end)

 - Get boilerplate code from `/boilerplates`.
 Your script goes in `/events-cycle|events-queue/events/<your-script>.cpp`,